lelandrichardson/knuckles.js/README.md

 ##Templating via Require.js

 Using the work of Ryan Niemeyer with his [knockout-amd-helpers](https://github.com/rniemeyer/knockout-amd-helpers) project, Knuckles has the ability to reference external templates via the AMD loader's text plugin.
 This allows you to create HTML templates in their own `.tmpl.html` file, and reference them using knockout's `template` binding handler without having to worry about loading it onto the page in a `<script>` tag.
 This allows you to be much more DRY with your templates.

+##Testing Knuckles.js Code

+One of the primary goals of Knuckles.js is to provide easily testable code.
+We have already come a long way with providing natural structure to our codebase with the use of services, viewmodels, mixins, etc., but the primary win here is the fact that we can now inject test fictures to test things independently...

+For Example,

+Let's say I have an application which persists data via local storage.
+I might create a storage service like so:

+    Knuckles.service.define({
+        name: 'todoStorage',
+        deps: ['$localStorage'],
+        factory: function ($localStorage) {
+            var STORAGE_ID = 'todo-app-storage';

+            return {
+                get: function () {
+                    return $localStorage.get(STORAGE_ID);
+                },
+                put: function (data) {
+                    $localStorage.set(STORAGE_ID, data);
+                }
+            }
+        }
+    });

+And additionally, I have an app view model which uses the service:

+    Knuckles.viewModel.define({
+        name: 'TodoVM',
+        deps: ['todoStorage'],
+        factory: function(spec, storage){
+            // initialization stuff
+            this.todos = ko.observableArray();

+            // load data via storage...
+            var fromStorage = storage.get();
+            this.$populate(fromStorage);

+            // methods
+            this.save = function(){
+                // save to storage
+                storage.set(this.$serialize());
+            }
+        }
+    });

+Testing this would traditionally be very difficult because you are actually relying on the reference to the localStorage, and different tests could interfere with eachother if run in parallel.

+Knuckles, however, provides a mechanism for you to inject mock resources as test fixtures.
+This is very helpful:

+//TODO: testing example

 ##License